 The revenue bond ordinances require that during the period in which the bonds are outstanding the City must create and maintain certain accounts or funds to receive the proceeds from the sale of the revenue bonds and to account for the revenues (as defined), which are pledged for payment of the bonds.
 The assets can be used only in accordance with the terms of the bond ordinance and for the specific purpose(s) designated therein.
 The city is generally required to make a monthly transfer to debt service funds equal to one-sixth of the next interest payment and one-twelfth of the next principal payment.
 Certain bond ordinances have additional requirements for the establishment of rates and the accumulation of principal and interest repayment amounts from surplus operating funds.
-Generally, the bonds may be redeemed prior to their maturities in accordance with the requirements of all revenue bond ordinances and related bond restrictions.
+Generally, the bonds may be redeemed prior to their maturities in accordance with the bond ordinances and at various premiums equal to or less than 2%.
+During fiscal year 2009 the City has complied with the requirements of all revenue bond ordinances and related bond restrictions.